-'Goldilocks' jobs report, bets of Fed rate cut boost Wall Street
+S&P 500, Dow headed for best day in a month after 'Goldilocks' jobs data

 “It’s sort of a Goldilocks report: it’s not strong enough to move the Federal Reserve away from cutting rates at the end of October, but it’s not weak enough to make you concerned about the labor market or the consumer,” said Shawn Snyder, head of investment strategy at Citi Personal Wealth Management in New York.

-Bets of interest rate cuts by the Fed soared this week after a dramatic contraction in U.S. factory activity, cooling private sector hiring and a fall in service sector activity evidenced the fallout from a prolonged U.S.-China trade war.
+Bets of interest rate cuts by the Fed have surged this week after a dramatic contraction in U.S. manufacturing, cooling private sector hiring and a fall in service sector activity evidenced the fallout from a prolonged U.S.-China trade war.

-Traders currently see a 76% chance for the central bank to lower borrowing costs at its policy meeting later this month, from 40% on Monday.
+Traders currently see a 77.5% chance for the central bank to lower borrowing costs at its policy meeting later this month, up from 40% on Monday.

-The Fed had cut rates in September for the second time this year and said that future reductions would be “data-dependent”.
+The Fed cut rates in September for the second time this year and said future reductions would be “data-dependent”.

-The S&P had gapped lower on Wednesday after bleak manufacturing data.
-On Friday, the index recovered to trade near its Tuesday close.
+The S&P had gapped lower on Wednesday after bleak manufacturing data, but Friday’s gains have helped the index climb back to near its Tuesday close.

 The benchmark index is now 3% away from its record high hit in July after coming within striking distance of it two weeks ago.